visualopsholdings/nodes-irc/README.md

 For these reasons, it would be the perfect backend for IRC Clients and solve many of the existing drawbacks and problems that plague IRC

-This project will implement an IRC front end in C++ that uses ZMQ to talk to the Visual Ops "Nodes" system for message delivery, security, persistence etc.
+This project will implement an IRC front end in C++ that uses ZMQ to talk to the Visual Ops "ZMQChat" system for message delivery, security, persistence etc.

 ## Reference version using nodejs

-A reference version of what we are aiming for exists in "node".
+A reference version of what we are aiming for exists in "nodejs".

 To use it with Visual Ops:

 ```
 $ git clone https://github.com/visualopsholdings/zmqirc.git
-$ cd zmqirc/node
+$ cd zmqirc/nodejs
 $ npm install
 $ forever start --killSignal=SIGINT irc.js 3000
 ```

-On reboot, Visual ops will look for the irc.js file and correctly start it up so it really just needs to exist in "zmqirc/node".
+On reboot, Visual ops will look for the irc.js file and correctly start it up so it really just needs to exist in "zmqirc/nodejs".

 Make sure that port 6667 is punched through yoru firewall and you can connect to your Visual Ops server and chat that way.